brentongunning/rust-sv/README.md

 # Rust-SV

-A library to build Bitcoin SV applications in Rust.
+A library to build Bitcoin SV applications and infrastructure in Rust.

 [Documentation](https://docs.rs/sv/)